uvaai/ml2/modules/m4/content.md

 ### Seminars

-There is one scheduled seminars for this module:
+There is one scheduled seminar for this module:

 * **Decision Trees** on *Wednesday May 12th at 11:00*: <https://uva-live.zoom.us/j/85073960902>